 1 Now Sarai, Abram's wife, bore him no children.
-And she had a handmaid, an Egyptian, whose name was Hagar.
+And she had a servant, an Egyptian, whose name was Hagar.
 2 And Sarai said to Abram, "Behold now, the LORD has restrained me from bearing.
-I pray you go in to my maid.
+I pray you go in to my servant.
 It may be that I may obtain children by her."
 And Abram listened to the voice of Sarai.
-3 And Sarai, Abram's wife, took Hagar her maid, the Egyptian, after Abram had dwelt ten years in the land of Canaan, and gave her to her husband Abram to be his wife.
+3 And Sarai, Abram's wife, took Hagar her servant, the Egyptian, after Abram had dwelt ten years in the land of Canaan, and gave her to her husband Abram to be his wife.
 4 And he went in to Hagar, and she conceived.
 And when she saw that she had conceived, her mistress was despised in her eyes.
 5 And Sarai said to Abram, "My wrong is upon you.
-I have given my maid into your bosom, and when she saw that she had conceived, I was despised in her eyes.
+I have given my servant into your bosom, and when she saw that she had conceived, I was despised in her eyes.
 May the LORD judge between me and you."
-6 But Abram said to Sarai, "Behold, your maid is in your hand.
+6 But Abram said to Sarai, "Behold, your servant is in your hand.
 Do to her as it pleases you."
 And when Sarai dealt harshly with her, she fled from her face.

 11 And the angel of the LORD said to her, "Behold, you are with child and shall bear a son and call his name Ishmael, because the LORD has heard your affliction.

 12 And he will be a wild man.
 His hand will be against every man, and every man's hand against him.
 And he shall dwell in the presence of all his brothers."